theodorepeebles/Neurosymbolic-Testing/README.md

 ## The two repair loops

-This is the interesting part, and most of the history below is about getting here.

 **Growing hints.** Each validation rule has its own exception class carrying a plain-English `hint`.
 When the model breaks a rule, that hint joins a set that **accumulates across attempts** rather than resetting — so by the third try the model sees every rule it has